Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 SSN and immigration documentation review is handled by CMS.
 HealthSherpa displays specific errors based on the CMS verification response.

-Consumers who do not want to share their Social Security Number (SSN) or immigration documentation with their agent, or who do not have the information available, can complete their own consumer-driven application instead.
+Consumers who do not want to share their Social Security Number (SSN) or immigration documentation with their agent, or who do not have the information available at the time of application, can complete their own application by visiting HealthCare.gov or by calling the Marketplace Call Center.

 How SSN requirements appear in the application

-Social Security Number (SSN) and immigration documentation requirements depend on whether each household member is applying for coverage.
+SSN and immigration documentation requirements depend on whether each tax household member is applying for coverage.
 For non-applicants, this information is optional but recommended to help avoid Data Matching Issues (DMIs).

 Primary applicant